Quick Answer

 Optional fields should stay optional.

-Karen runs a family dental practice and hosts an open house for new patients.
-Her RSVP form asks for name and email.
-That’s it.
-She collects health forms later, after people attend.
+A family dental practice hosting an open house for new patients might use an RSVP form that only asks for name and email.
+That is it.
+Health forms get collected later, after people attend.

 Avoid: